 - Netflix – A few folks were honest enough to admit that they were looking forward to some downtime once they retired.
 They wanted to sit on the couch and binge-watch shows they’ve missed and catch up on years of movies.
 (A few even mentioned how much they missed Oprah now that they were getting ready to retire and would have time to watch her show if it were still on.)

-While I can’t imagine that I will become a bird watcher or welder in retirement, I am all of a sudden surprisingly attracted to the idea of driving up and down the California coast in an RV and parking on the very edge of the Pacific Ocean.
+I can’t imagine that I will become a bird watcher or welder in retirement.
+However, I am all of a sudden surprisingly attracted to the idea of retiring in California.
+I could drive up and down the California coast in an RV and park on the very edge of the Pacific Ocean.
 My girls will be horrified.
 Hope my hubby is game for this retirement adventure!

 What are you planning to do when you retire?